rtts/photog/README.md

 - `zipping = true` creates a zipfile called `all.zip` of each album
 - `zipping = false` disables the creation of zipfiles

+The default configuration is:

+    sort = ascending
+    zipping = true

 To change the configuration of a particular directory, open the file `photog.ini` in a text editor and change the values.
 Photog! will not overwrite pre-existing configuration files.